 Garry Desmond Bio

-Other professional acting experience includes film work for Crest International hotels training videos, voice-over work for BBC radio Humberside heritage walks, extra work in the blockbuster film Memphis Belle and the BBC2 drama portraits of a marriage.
+Early professional acting experience included film work for Crest International hotels training videos, voice-over work for BBC radio Humberside heritage walks, extra work in the blockbuster film Memphis Belle and the BBC2 drama portraits of a marriage.

 While he enjoyed acting immensely it is a fiercely competitive field with long periods of unemployment.
 During one period between contracts, Garry strayed into the world of cabaret singing in working men's clubs in Hull to as he says "pay the bills".
 A very strong vocalist in his own right the show delighted his audiences.
 However this was not enough for a seasoned performer, Garry soon got bored with "Just singing" and started introducing jokes, sketches and impressions in between the songs and put together his own unique comedy vocal show.

 As time passed the jokes and sketches grew in number and the songs were dropped one by one or re-written, famous song parodies are one of Garry's specialities.
-Eventually, the natural progression was made to a full stand up comedy show.
+Eventually, the natural progression was made to a full stand up comedian.

 In Gran Canaria Garry worked extensively and fast became the island resident comedian.
 As well as hotel and bar appearances he did a lot of work on paid cabaret night excursions for tour companies such as Airtours, Thompsons, JMC, Sunworld, Sunset, First Choice, 18 to '30s and Direct Holidays.